GetHawkeye/guess-number-game/README.md

 **Question 1**:  Customized Player Numbers: Allow the Host to specify the number of Players upon deployment.

-**Answer**:See code implementation details：GuessNumber.sol
+**Answer**: See code implementation details：GuessNumber.sol

 **Question 2**:   Explain the reason of having both nonceHash and nonceNumHash in the smart contract.
 Can any of these two be omitted and why?

-**Answer**:NonceHash can be removed without impact to program logic, but nonceNumHash cannot be removed.
+**Answer**: NonceHash can be removed without impact to program logic, but nonceNumHash cannot be removed.
 Because all data on a smart contract is public and transparent, nonceNumHash guarantees the privacy of nonce and Number.

 **Question 3**:  security loopholes